‘Maximising support in Ireland for the freedom and rights of the Palestinian people’

 We are an independent, non-governmental and non-party political organisation.
 We maintain an independent position on internal politics and divisions within Palestine and do not adopt policy or political positions on matters others than those fully consistent with the organisation’s mission statement.

-We are a Board of volunteers and all of our work is carried out by a Board of volunteers.
+Our work is carried out by a Board of volunteers.
 We not have funding to employ staff.
 We seek financial support for individual projects and rely on the generous contributions of our supporters for specific pieces of work.
 We are a company limited by guarantee.
 We do not have a membership outside of the Board but invite those who support our work to formally register as a supporter and to make a financial contribution to our work.

 The Sadaka Board